• Skip to primary navigation

 This quiche can be baked in a round or square pie (tart) baking tin – either will work as long as it is at least 2.5- 3.5 cm deep (and accommodates the pastry and all of the fillings).

 Looking for more brunch recipes?
 Try these triple chocolate pancakes, super easy pancakes with fruit or puff pastry tarts.
-If you are a fan of savoury pies and bakes, make sure to try this fish pie, baked tuna fish cakes or family-style pork cottage pie.
+If you are a fan of savoury pies and bakes, make sure to try this fish pie, baked tuna fish cakes, chicken and ham pie or family-style pork cottage pie.

-Alternatively, this broccoli and pea soup will satisfy all that want something quick and healthy.
+Alternatively, this broccoli and pea soup will satisfy all who want something quick and healthy.

 Key Ingredients